How you think about a problem is more important than the problem itself. – Norman Vincent Peale

 Everything within our Universe is built upon patterns and rhythmic dances that create the events and circumstances of our lives.
 In fact, these same patterns cause and create our life’s problems and circumstances.

-By identifying and learning to understanding these patterns, effective problem solvers are able to decipher clues that will lead them to reliable solutions and answers.
+By identifying and learning to understand these patterns, effective problem solvers are able to decipher clues that will lead them to reliable solutions and answers.

 When attempting to identify patterns look for similarities, differences, rhythms, errors, future scenarios and trends that the problem is bringing to light.